salahnomad/salahnomad.github.io/content/ebook/algorithmic-sardines/index.md

 <!-- CTA PRINCIPAL : NEWSLETTER -->
 ## Join the Caravan
-Be the first to know when the journey begins.
+Be the first to know about new releases and exclusive content.
 Join "Mediterranean Insights" for launch notifications, exclusive excerpts, and subscriber-only discounts.

 {{< newsletter >}}